 The dance project meant that I could no longer attend these daily training sessions, and I practically had to leave the team altogether.
 Sure, I could attend swim training sessions after school first and then practice dance after that, but I would need to split my dedication and commitment between these two passions.
 That would stymie my ability to maximize my performances in both.
 I didn’t want to burden my swim team by my half-hearted participation, nor did I want to continue lagging behind in my dance collective.
 I was torn; swimming had been a defining trait of my identity for the longest time.
 I don’t know if I was just ready to sacrifice it yet.
 However, dance was something I had fallen in love with over the years.
-It was my medium for artistic self expression where my creative mind could run wild - let the rhythm of the music take over my body, and escape for a bit.
+It was my medium for artistic self-expression where my creative mind could run wild; let the rhythm of the music take over my body, and escape for a bit.
 I wanted to do better not just for myself, but for my team as well.

 I couldn’t get the best of both worlds.
 Sometimes, things just don’t work that way, and that’s okay.
 Dance called my name, and it was time to prioritize and let go.
 To let go of swimming, and the negative thoughts that came with the idea of leaving.
 That doesn’t mean I don’t care about it anymore, of course; as my coach said: “Once a swimmer, always a swimmer.”
 As attached as I was to the sport, I deeply wanted to grow and explore my capabilities, strengths, and weaknesses as a dancer.
 Letting go meant creating space for fresh beginnings - this project would be a stepping stone for me, and open a new chapter in my journey to master the art of performing.

+Hey!
+So exciting to hear about your application.
+I think you really love dance and this can definitely be seen from your comm app and supplementals.
+I’m glad you worded your essays with your own style, because it keeps you from being emotionless sounding.

+That being said, I do want to say that I don’t think this essay targets the prompt fully.
+Yes, it answered the question of what event, but I couldn’t really dive deep into why and how.
+The comments encapsulate most of what I’m trying to say.
+To summarize: I can’t tell what your focus is.
+The IB MYP project is what sparked that understanding, correct?
+But why is this specific project more significant than other projects, like the kpop one?
+From what I’m reading, it sounds like the K-pop dances are too replicating, and you wanted to learn new choreography, and the project gave you a motivation to do so.

+I personally don’t understand how the swimming ties into this event?
+Unless your focus isn’t the event but the realization that you needed to give 120% on either dance or swim and you chose dance.
+It’s a bit vague right now.
+You should make it clear whether you’re discussing an event, realization or the accomplishment?
+I think some statements need elaboration, but keep in mind you’re above your word limit.
+For example, I think par 5 can be cut, simply because our focus isn’t on the swimming- but the dancing, yes?